kmb40/aws-bootcamp-cruddur-2023/journal/week5.md

 #### Implemented conversations
 ##### Configured Environment for DynamoDB (local)
-I installed "Boto3" by adding it to the [requirements.txt](https://github.com/kmb40/aws-bootcamp-cruddur-2023/blob/week-5/backend-flask/requirements.txt) and running ``` pip intall -r requirments.txt .``` Additionally, I added this to the [gitpod.yml](https://github.com/kmb40/aws-bootcamp-cruddur-2023/blob/week-5/.gitpod.yml) file with the name "flask" so that this installation would be automatted for future Gitpod workspace spin ups.
+I installed "Boto3" by adding it to the [requirements.txt](https://github.com/kmb40/aws-bootcamp-cruddur-2023/blob/week-5/backend-flask/requirements.txt) and running ``` pip install -r requirments.txt .``` Additionally, I added this to the [gitpod.yml](https://github.com/kmb40/aws-bootcamp-cruddur-2023/blob/week-5/.gitpod.yml) file with the name "flask" so that this installation would be automated for future Gitpod workspace spin ups.

 I created a library for DynamoDB and stored it in a newly created file ```backend-flask/lib/ddb.py```.
 [Ref](https://github.com/kmb40/aws-bootcamp-cruddur-2023/blob/week-5/backend-flask/lib/ddb.py)